edgeworx/docs/content/en/docs/ai/_index.md

 video, LiDAR, thermal video, or just about anything you can imagine.

-A good example of an Input Stream is the CameraStream class that comes built-in with the Darcy AI SDK.
+A good example of an Input Stream is the CameraStream class that comes built-in with the Darcy AI Engine.
 This Input Stream allows you to specify the device path for a video camera.
 It will read the video camera feed and bring it into Darcy at the frame rate and resolution you specify.

 Instantiate the CameraStream object and set some of its parameters like this: